leoschwarz/opensim-protocol/packet.md

 An ack essentially consists of the 32-bit big-endian sequence number of the packet that is to be acknowledged.

 ACKs can be sent in two ways:
 * PacketAck: This is a specialized packet.
-TODO.
+TODO how many can be sent this way.
 * Appended ACKs: If the `PACKET_APPENDED_ACKS` flag is set, the very last byte of the UDP packet indicates the number of 32-bit ACKs appended just in front of this byte.
+So this way at most 255 acks can be appended.

 # References
 * http://lib.openmetaverse.co/wiki/ACK (accessed 2017-01-17)